scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

    :scale: 70%
    :figclass: w

-   Pylira applied to Chandra data from the Galactic center region, using the observation IDs *4684* and *4684*.
+   Pylira applied to Chandra ACIS data of the Galactic Center region, using the observation IDs *4684* and *4684*.
 The image on the left shows the raw observed counts between 0.5 and 7 keV.
 The image on the right shows the deconvolved version.
 The LIRA hyperprior values were chosen as *ms\_al\_kap1=1, ms\_al\_kap2=0.02, ms\_al\_kap3=1*.
-   No baseline background model was taken into account.  :label:`chandra-gc`
+   No baseline background model was included.  :label:`chandra-gc`

-As second example we use data from the Fermi Large Area Telescope (LAT).
-The Fermi-LAT is a satellite-based an imaging gamma-ray detector, which covers and energy range of 20 MeV to >300 GeV.
+As a second example we use data from the Fermi Large Area Telescope (LAT).
+The Fermi-LAT is a satellite-based imaging gamma-ray detector, which covers an energy range of 20 MeV to >300 GeV.
 The angular resolution varies strongly with energy and ranges from 0.1 to >10 degree [#]_.

 Figure :ref:`fermi-gc` shows the result of the *Pylira* algorithm applied to Fermi-LAT data above 1 GeV to the region around the Galactic Center.
-The PSF was obtained form the official Fermitools v2.0.19 and the *gtpsf* tool.
+The PSF was obtained from the official Fermitools v2.0.19 and the *gtpsf* tool.
 First one can see that the algorithm achieves again a considerable improvement of the spatial resolution compared to the raw counts.
-It clearly resolves multiple point sources left to the the bright Galactic center source.
+It clearly resolves multiple point sources left to the the bright Galactic Center source.

 .. [#] https://www.slac.stanford.edu/exp/glast/groups/canda/lat_Performance.htm